OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 title: Agentic AI - What It Means and Why It Matters Now
 published: true
 ---
-The AI landscape is undergoing a shift.
-While generative AI (gen AI) dominated headlines in 2023–2024 with tools like ChatGPT creating art, code, and text, a new paradigm is emerging: Agentic AI.
-Unlike gen AI, which reacts to prompts to generate content, Agentic AI acts autonomously, making decisions and executing complex workflows with minimal human oversight.
-This shift is not just technological, it's redefining industries and workforce dynamics.
+The AI landscape is shifting.
+While generative AI has captured attention with tools like ChatGPT that produce text, code, and images on demand, a new paradigm is emerging: agentic AI.
+Unlike generative models that respond to prompts, agentic AI systems take initiative, make decisions, pursue goals, and execute complex workflows with minimal human input.
+This is a change that’s beginning to reshape how work is organized and how businesses operate.